-In the case of a single day's absence or an unapproved extended absence, all work is due upon return to school.
-For approved extended absences, the teacher and guidance counselor will decide as to the appropriate amount of time for make-up.
+In the case of a single day's absence, all work is due upon return to school.
+For approved excused absences, the teacher and guidance counselor will decide as to the appropriate amount of time for make-up.

 Work which was assigned prior to the absence and due on the day of the absence must be passed in upon a student's return to class.

 Students absent on the day of a quiz or test must make arrangements with the teacher on the day of return for make-up.